Follow TV Tropes

 • Sleeves Are for Wimps: Rei's Wonder Girl costume lacks sleeves, and she only wears bracers on her arms.

-• Sliding Scale of Idealism Versus Cynicism: The Eva setting is dark.
-So what happens when you throw elements of the Superman canon in the mix?
-A character was a Broken Bird and a Child Soldier and whose Abusive Parents had broken her and turned into a terrified, lonely, fragile, angry little child that drove people away to not be hurt again and thought she was worthless unless she was the best at everything gained super-powers, learnt to be a real heroine and better person and set to make her world a better place.
+• Sliding Scale of Idealism Versus Cynicism: The EVA setting is dark.
+So, what happens when you throw elements of the Superman canon in the mix?
+A character who was a Broken Bird and a Child Soldier, whose Abusive Parents had broken her and turned into a terrified, lonely, fragile, angry little child that drove people away to avoid being hurt again, who thought she was worthless unless she was the best at everything, gained super-powers, learned to be a real heroine as well as a better person, and set out to make her world a better place.

 • Smug Snake: Chiron is a vile and sadistic bastard who enjoys working to break prisoners through torture.
 Almost as soon as Misato threatens to torture information out of him, he cracks and gives up his own secrets.